 And as you can also see, the three main zero-emitting fuel types are nuclear, hydro, and wind.
 Of these, nuclear contributes by far most of the megawatts.
 Without nuclear, Ontario’s grid CIPK, and its hour-by-hour grid CO2 emissions, would be more than three times what they are right now.
-Item 1 on the upper right sidebar shows what Ontario’s hourly electricity CO2 would have been with allegedly “clean” natural gas.
+Table A3 on the upper right sidebar shows what Ontario’s hourly electricity CO2 would have been with allegedly “clean” natural gas.

 Nuclear is therefore the biggest reason why, for example, subway and streetcar travel in Toronto is so clean.
 Subways and streetcars are electric powered.
 The cleaner the electricity, the cleaner the subway/streetcar ride.
 More nuclear means a cleaner subway or streetcar ride.

 Now, the question is: would you like to see Ontario’s CIPK drop permanently?
 If so, from Table A1, it is obvious that more nuclear would achieve that.

 I stumbled across a very interesting website page the other day.
 It is from the Toronto Environmental Alliance, and it gives an excellent rundown of the environmental benefits of electric light rail transit (LRT).
 At one point, however, the page says that electric rail vehicles produce “no local emissions, since they are powered by electricity, and can be run on renewable energy like wind and solar.”
 The first part of that quoted sentence is bang on, but the second is clearly not.
 Any electric transit must be powered by reliable sources of energy.
 Wind, as I mentioned a few weeks ago, stopped being commercially viable in the mid-1800s.
 It was because it was simply too unreliable.
 Little has changed with global wind patterns since the mid-1800s.
 Wind was not reliable then, and it is stil not reliable.